 The performance of the slow movement had several outstanding aspects.
 The impressive, dark and intense sound of the violins playing on the G-string.
 Never, though, the sound turned pasty, thick.
 Then, there was the solid foundation offered by the 8 double basses.
 And the careful control of the dynamics, throughout.
 The coordination was excellent, the precision of the pizzicati impeccable.
 And I was most impressed by the excellent solos in the woodwinds (clarinet, bassoon, flute, oboe).
 And with the first horn (apart from a few, minor articulation mishaps, which are nothing short of normal).

 III.
 Valse: Allegro moderato — Trio

-I liked the Waltz spirit, and the excellent play with dynamics and agogics, within each bar, and in the area of motifs.
+I liked the Waltz spirit, the excellent play with dynamics and agogics, within each bar and in the area of motifs.
 For example, the short ritenuti that preceded accents, climaxes, key notes.
-Barenboim did not try saving the orchestra from challenges: the pace was reaching the orchestra’s limits in the semiquaver spiccato passages in the strings (at least, the articulation and clarity was close to suffering at this tempo).
+Barenboim did not try saving the orchestra from challenges.
+The pace was reaching the orchestra’s limits in the semiquaver spiccato passages in the strings.
+At least, the articulation and clarity was close to suffering at this tempo.